Sheppsu/Boilermake/README.md

 Streamlining serial communication and switching to a more robust storage medium in order to support creating and binding multiple macros.

 # Repository layout
-- `KappaPad_Chuni` contains the firmware of the keypad
+- `KappaPad_Chuni` contains the firmware of the keypad and CAD file
 - `keypad` contains the static files of the website

 ## Running locally